NTCSA has launched a transformative initiative to prepare and certify future market participants:

 Date Location

-26 – 28 August 2025 University of Cape Town
+26 – 28 May 2026 Cape Town

-25 – 27 November 2025 Gauteng
+25 – 27 August 2026 Gauteng

 Disclaimer: NTCSA reserves the right to change or cancel training dates without prior notice, subject to venue availability and participant demand.
 No liability will be accepted for any resulting loss or inconvenience.

-A non-refundable registration fee is payable.
+A non-refundable registration fee to be announced.
+(VAT inclusive) is payable.